postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/importing-an-api.md

 You will receive a confirmation once the import is complete and you can view your imported API schemas and generated collections in Postman.

-## Importing API schemas from Amazon API Gateway
+## Importing API definitions from Amazon API Gateway

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) enables developers to publish and manage APIs that access AWS as well as other web services and data sources.
 You can import APIs directly from AWS Gateway to Postman.
 This creates an integration with API Gateway.
 Once connected, you can view your API deployment status and history from within Postman.
 You can also view [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) metrics for each stage to get operational insight into your API.